-Stay in contact with your professor or advisor on a regular basis.
+- Stay in contact with your professor or adviser on a regular basis.
 If you only see him/her on days they are there to observe, you will be more nervous.

-Always plan too much.
-Since we don't have much experience organzing lessons according to class time, it's better to have too much planned then to have the students sitting there with nothing to do.
+- Always plan too much.
+Since we don't have much experience organizing lessons according to class time, it's better to have too much planned then to have the students sitting there with nothing to do.

 After teaching for more that ten years, there are several things that a student teacher should know.

 - It is important that you strive to get to know your parents.
 You should start out by trying to introduce yourself to all the parents by the end of the first week.
 It can be a simple phone call and be sure to tell the parents something good that the child did that week.
 This is very important so when you have to call the parent about behavior that is not good,so that the parent will not think that the only time you call is when the child is misbehavior.